unusualfor/advanced-kubernetes/README.md

 ### Hands-on Labs & Exercises Skeleton
 Below is a suggested structure for practical Istio exercises:
+#### Module Summary & Next Steps
+You have deployed Istio and Kiali, and explored traffic management, security, and observability.
+Continue learning by experimenting with custom policies and advanced mesh features.

 #### Exercise 1: Install Istio and Verify
 - Objective: Deploy Istio and confirm system components are running